 This is the point that gun control proponents often cite to counter arguments that guns deter crime.
-People who have guns in their households, they argue, actually may be at greater risk of being hurt or killed by a bullet -- possibly one fired by an angry spouse or by a child playing with a gun that's been left loaded.
+People who have guns in their households, they argue, actually may be at greater risk of being hurt or killed by a bullet — possibly one fired by an angry spouse or by a child playing with a gun that's been left out and loaded.

-Most Americans who die from gun violence in their own homes actually inflict it upon themselves: 19,766 people used guns to commit suicide in 2011, the most recent year for which statistics are available.
-That accounted for more than half of the U.S. suicides and is much higher than the 2011 gun homicide rate of 11,101 [source: Hoyert and Xu].
+Most Americans who die from gun violence in their own homes actually inflict it upon themselves: Nearly 45,000 people commit suicide every year in the United States and in 2016, more than half (51 percent) used a firearm [source: ASFP].